faroouq/Scopus-WoS-Merger/README.md

 # Scopus-WoS-Merger
-The repository consist of Python code that allow users to merger downloaded search results from Scopus and Wos.
+The repository consist of Python codes that allow users to merge downloaded search results from Scopus and Wos.
+To ensure easy data processing of the datasets, both of them were changed from comma delimiter to a tab delimiter using LibreOffice Calc.

 It contains two jupyter notebooks containing Python code:
 - ScopusWoSComparator.ipynb, and